 Three Customer Frustrations About Your Retail Store

-Matt, a buddy of mine, heard about a big electronics store closing from one of his friends.
-He wanted to finally get a flat-screen TV, but he and his wife were nervous about spending too much.
+Matt, a friend of mine, heard about a big electronics store closing from one of his friends.
+He and his wife wanted to finally get themselves a large flat-screen TV but were nervous about spending too much.
 The allure of a fire sale was intriguing.
-Matt told his wife and she agreed to jump in the car with their two small kids and drive about an hour north with him to Albany.
+Matt told his wife, and she agreed to jump in the car with their two small kids and drive about an hour north with him to Albany.

 So they left there empty-handed and went to Best Buy.
 "The salesman was very good and seemed knowledgeable - but the hardest thing was finding one to help me," Matt recounted.

-Frustrated, I finally walked up to the main counter, 'Look, I'm on borrowed time.
-I’ve got two small kids that are about to meltdown.
-I'm looking for a 50" TV.
+Frustrated, I finally approached the main counter, 'Look, I'm on borrowed time.
+I’ve got two small kids that are about to melt down.
+I'm looking for a 50-inch TV.
 I want to bring it home today - can you help me?'"

 That seemed to do the trick.
-Within a few minutes, Matt had a young associate dedicated to helping him get what he was asking for.
+Within a few minutes, Matt had a young associate dedicated to helping him get what he requested.

-"But if the guy said it once he said it 50 times as he tried to upsell me, 'I'm not on commission,' like that meant he should be trusted, or that made him more honest or something."
+"But if the guy said it once, he said it 50 times as he tried to upsell me, 'I'm not on commission,' like that meant he should be trusted, or that made him more honest."

-He went on to tell me overall he thought the salesman did a good job of finally getting him what he wanted.
-Of course, Matt pretty much told the guy what he wanted, the sales guy didn't ask a lot of questions to make sure it would do what he hoped.
+Matt told me that, overall, he thought the salesman did a good job of finally getting him what he wanted.
+Of course, Matt pretty much told the guy what he wanted; the salesman didn't ask many questions to make sure it would do what he hoped.

-When he got home he told his first buddy what he did and was met with, "You should have researched on the web before you bought."
+When he got home, he told his friend what he had done and was told, "You should have researched on the web before you bought."

 Matt's response?
 "I just wanted it."